sanketkumaronline/kickstarter-analysis/README.md

 We can conclude that:

-1. Fundraising campaigns for plays with Goal amount **<10000**, and between **35000 to 45000** have *high success rate*.
-Therefore, it is advisable to set the funding Goal within these ranges.
+1. Fundraising campaigns for plays with Goal amount **<10000**, and in **35000 to 45000** range have *high success rate*.
+Therefore, it is advisable to set the funding Goal amount within these ranges.

 ### What are some limitations of this dataset?